Plessy v. Ferguson (1896)

 A modern library for simplified knowledge.

-Utopedia is a growing archive of clear, carefully written explanations across science, medicine, astronomy, and sustainability.
+Utopedia is a growing archive of clear, carefully written explanations across science, philosophy, medicine, law, history and beyond.
 Every entry is designed to turn complex ideas into understanding — without jargon, noise, or confusion.

 This is a place to explore at your own pace.